Malala Yousafzai and Elon Musk had the cutest Twitter chat and fans can’t have enough of it

 — Flat Earth Society (@FlatEarthOrg) May 31, 2018

-But it was not this Twitter exchange that won hearts online, within a few hours, the satirical news even reached the young Nobel Laureate and she responded to it saying hi to Musk from the either side!
+But it was not this Twitter exchange that won hearts online, within a few hours, the satirical news even reached the young Nobel Laureate and she responded to it saying hi to Musk from the other side!
 “Hello from the other side @elonmusk,” the 20-year-old commented.

 Hi @Malala! 💕👻😅